daveyplate/better-auth-nextjs-pages-starter/README.md

 ## Installation

-First, create a Postgres Database then configure your environment variables.
+First, create a PostgreSQL Database then configure your environment variables.
 You can generate a `BETTER_AUTH_SECRET` [here](https://www.better-auth.com/docs/installation#set-environment-variables)

 ```bash
 BETTER_AUTH_SECRET=""